What’s Going on in the North Woods

 It is short and concise, and answers many questions that one may have when planning a trip to Canoe Country.
 It also offers lots of sage advice for old hands, too.

 As a Christmas gift to Williams and Hall guests, he is making available a Kindle version of the book for FREE.
 The offer is available starting on December 15 and ending December 18, only.
 Go to the following link and at checkout you will see the price is set at $0.00.

 Link to Amazon: https://amzn.to/2Ssskvr

-It’s Showtime – Winter Sport Show and Customer Night Dates
+It’s Showtime – Winter Sports Show and Customer Night Dates

-Please catch up with us this winter at a sport show or Boundary Waters night near you.
+Please catch up with us this winter at a sports show or Boundary Waters night near you.
 The dates are now posted on our website.
 You can see them by clicking here.

 These are great times to visit and plan your next excursion into this wild country.
 We will do our best to continue to reach out to you through our blog and newsletters.
 We will let you know of any changes in rules or regulations that come down the pike just as soon as we can.

 The Fishing Corner

 Off-Season Tools for Boundary Waters Fishing